-Chances are someone already told you how great meditation is and that you should try it.
-Meditation has only recently become a trendy habit among people from all around the world.
+Meditation has only recently become a helpful habit that helps people live presently.
 Still, the reality is that it has been around for centuries, and its benefits have been enjoyed, especially in the Eastern world.
-Many people are now benefiting from meditation, as it can help to reduce stress, achieve serenity, and heal naturally.
-So yes, the benefits of meditating are several well-known, and with the stressful lifestyles many of us are leading, some time off the world can only do good.
-But the reality is that we are living in a world where stress and work seem to go hand in hand and where life seems to run at a pace that doesn’t allow us to access our inner pace.
+Meditation helps to reduce stress, improve mental health, and stop a wandering mind.
+With the stressful lifestyles many of us are leading, some time off the world can only do good.
+But the reality is that we are living in a world where stress and work seem to go hand in hand and where life seems to run at a pace that doesn’t allow us to access our inner peace.
 All the responsibilities on top of you and your daily preoccupations might not leave space to meditation nor yoga.
 But do you have to set apart the right amount of time to meditate effectively?
-In this essential guide, we will answer the fundamental question many ask themselves: “how long should you meditate to see results?”.
+In this essential guide, we will answer the fundamental question many ask themselves: “how long should you meditate for to see results?”

 Why do people give up on meditation?

-Many don’t even consider starting meditation with the excuse that they don’t have time to dedicate to it.
-Others simply think that only yogis or hippies do it, as “they have nothing else to do.”
+Many don’t even consider starting meditation with the excuse that they don’t have the time to dedicate to it.
+Others simply think that only yogis or hippies meditate.
 Well, as you might guess, such claims are wrong.
 Meditation is something that everyone can benefit from, you only have to do it in the right way to see the benefits.
+But fortunately, it’s easy to learn the right way to meditate by following guided meditations.

 In reality, the most practical reason why many feel they cannot meditate is that after a while, they get bored or tired of practicing.
-Indeed, it can be extremely challenging to start meditating, especially when practicing for more extended periods.
-You are trying to deal with your mind and thoughts, which you would surprise to learn is not something we are very used to do.
-But will progress in meditation only come if you should meditate for more extended periods to see some progress?
+Indeed, it can be extremely challenging to start meditating, especially when practicing for longer periods.
+You’re trying to deal with your mind and thoughts, which you would surprise to learn is not something we are very used to do.
+But will progress in meditation only come if you should meditate for longer periods to see some progress?

 How long should you meditate for?

 Of course, if you are just starting, start with baby steps.
-Even 5 minutes might seem very long when trying to meditate, trust me!
+Even 5 minutes might seem very long when trying to meditate.

-How long should you meditate for?
+So, How long should you meditate for?
 If you’re just starting out and learning, start with 5-10 minutes a day.
 As you gain more experience and comfort with the practice, increase to 20 minutes a day.
+And when really want to set the bar to challenge yourself, consider a week-long retreat or an hour-long mindfulness meditation session at home.

 How long you should meditate for depends on your experience

-Even if it sounds easy, sitting quietly for prolonged periods is not as simple.
+Even if it sounds easy, sitting quietly for prolonged periods is not as simple, especially considering you need to be present when it’s happening instead of lost in your mind.

-Try to set some time for yourself to dedicate to meditation, but keep in mind that initially, your mind might not be ready to work for longer sessions.
+Try to set some time for yourself to dedicate to daily meditation, but keep in mind that initially, your mind might not be ready to work for longer sessions.
 To start with, spending 5 minutes per day will be more than enough.
-When you feel ready, you can gradually increase the duration.
-Concentrating can be hard, and as a beginner, you can try practicing several times per day for a few minutes to gain some familiarity with the practice.
+When you feel ready, you can gradually increase the duration to practice mindfulness for longer.
+Concentrating can be hard, and as a beginner, you can try practicing several times per day for a few minutes to gain some familiarity with the meditation experience.

-After gaining reasonable control over your thoughts during meditation, you can try to practice for up to 20 minutes per session.
-You’ll notice that you are ready to progress when you can concentrate after a few minutes of warm-up.
+After gaining reasonable control over your thoughts during meditation, you can try to practice for up to 20minutes per session.
+You’ll notice that you are ready to progress to a deep breath when you can concentrate after a few minutes of warm-up.

 Those who are more experienced with meditation can do it for even longer than 30 minutes and start concentrating after a few seconds.
-Of course, if you are just beginning, imposing yourself to meditate for so long can only be counterproductive.
+Of course, if you are just beginning, imposing yourself to meditate for so long can only be counterproductive, so do shorter sessions.
 Remember that those who can sit still for long have trained little by little for years to get to where they are now.
+Don’t feel discouraged, look forward to what’ll be possible with practice.

 Don’t worry about how much time you spend meditating.
 Your commitment to the practice will lead to great results and will make you continue progressing.
 What’s more important when you’re learning to meditate and just starting out is frequency.
 The more consistent you are, and the longer you stick with the practice, the more success you’ll have.